tchalas/VendingMachine/README.md

 The App runs by default at localhost:8002.
 And the root path is /machine, for example to intialize the machine you need to send a POST request to:
 http://localhost:8002/machine/init

-Endpoints
+Endpoints (All are POST)

 /init (JSON, empty)
 Initialize the machine
-receives: The machine manager password
+gets: The machine manager password
 returns:  200 if init succeded

 /reset (JSON/JSON)
 Reset the machine
-receives: The machine manager password
+gets: The machine manager password
 returns:  200 and the collected money if succeded

 /product (JSON/JSON)
 Select a product
-receives: The product name {"Product":"Water"}
+gets: The product name {"Product":"Water"}
 returns:  The product cost or the product + change if ammount already inserted

 /coin (JSON/JSON)
 Incest coin
-receives: The coin value {"Coin":"0.50"}
+gets: The coin value {"Coin":"0.50"}
-returns:
+returns: The inserted money sum or the product + change if ammount already inserted

-/cancel
+/cancel  (empty/JSON)
 Cancel operation
-receives:
+gets:  Nothing
-returns:
+returns: Cancels sellection and give back inserted money